 Transparency Brings Balance to Drug Rebates

 Whether paying for prescriptions or determining the price of medications, each stakeholder plays an important role.
 Doing away with drug rebates has become a rallying cry in the battle to contain drug costs.
-Proponents suggest eliminating rebates would force price equity between the brand and the generic medications, thus providing lower prices at the pharmacy counter for patients.
+Proponents suggest eliminating rebates would force price equity between brand-name and generic medications, thus providing lower prices at the pharmacy counter for patients.
 Critics claim that eliminating rebates would restrict research and development, thus limiting patient access to new medications.

 What is a rebate?

 Drug rebates are the return of a portion of the drug purchase price to the buyer.
-The pharmaceutical manufacturer returns a portion of the sales price to the pharmacy benefit manager (PBM), who, in turn, gives some of the money back to the plan sponsor.
+The pharmaceutical manufacturer returns a part of the sales price to the pharmacy benefit manager (PBM), who, in turn, gives some of the money back to the plan sponsor.

 Average rebates are around 20%, but exact contract terms are heavily guarded trade secrets.
-The effect of rebates on drug costs and insurance premiums is dependent on multiple factors such as formulary decisions or rebate pass-through structure.
+The effect of rebates on drug costs and insurance premiums is dependent on multiple factors such as formulary decisions or pass-through rebate structure.
 However, a recent study showed that, on average, a $1 increase in rebates led to a $1.17 increase in drug list price.
-This correlation may drive up costs for plan sponsors and patients.
+This correlation could drive up costs for plan sponsors and patients.

 Rebates are typically given to brand-name single-source drugs.
 Because these medications lack generic or biosimilar competition, rebates add incentive for PBMs to include these high-cost medications in their formulary.